 Your premium will vary based on factors like where you live, your age, your gender, and tobacco use.
 Different insurance companies may charge different rates for the same plan.
 Some companies offer “community rates,” which means you will pay the same premium regardless of your age.
 Other companies offer “attained age” rates, which means your premium is based on how old you are when you purchase coverage and can change as you get older.

 If you are a male, age 70, living in Lafayette, you could pay between $137 and $458 for Plan F — the most popular plan for people who became eligible for Medicare Part A before January 1, 2020.
 (Plan F isn’t available to those new to Medicare as of January 1, 2020.)

-If you move to New Orleans, you could pay between $160 and $585, according to a search for Medigap policies.3 See the chart below with three popular plan options for a 70-year-old male, non-tobacco user in several cities in Louisiana.
+If you move to New Orleans, you could pay between $160 and $585, according to a search for Medigap policies.3 See the charts below with three popular plan options for both a 65-year-old female and male, non-tobacco users in Louisiana.